Skip to content

 • Add <widget>.js

-• Add the in the node-red/nodes section in package.json
+• Add the reference to the node-red/nodes section in package.json

 2. In /ui/: